access-ci-org/Basic_Cluster/doc/README.md

 Create (at least) two VM’s - one to be the headnode, and one to be a compute node.

+Configure the network interfaces on the headnode.
+There are three:

+ 1. NAT:  this provides connection to the outside world.
+ The default IP for your NAT IP address will appear as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.

+ 2. Host-only:  this provides a connection to the host computer of the VM, primarily for the use of ssh to control the VM via some other terminal.
+ The default IP address for your host-only network will appear as 192.168.56.x.

+ 3. Internal:  this connects the host node to the compute nodes.
+It is setup by you manually later.

 For the headnode, activate three network interfaces, attached to NAT, Internal Network, and Host-only.
 (For hardware you would require only two, but having both NAT and host-only simplifies configuration on the